Home Lawn Watering Guide

 Adequate soil moisture 6 to 8 inches deep is sufficient to maintain grasses during the summer.
 A foot-long slender screwdriver pushed into the ground in several locations can also give a quick assessment of the moisture condition of the soil.
 The screwdriver will easily penetrate to the soil depth that has received sufficient water.
 The screwdriver test can also be used to help determine where and when irrigation is needed.

 Move sprinklers frequently enough to avoid puddles and runoff.
-Difficult-to-wet areas such as slopes, thatched turf and hard soils may benefit from application of a wetting agent to improve surface penetration of water.
+Difficult-to-wet areas such as slopes, thatched turfgrass and hard soils may benefit from application of a wetting agent to improve surface penetration of water.

 Water only when the plant tells you to.
 Become familiar with areas of the lawn that wilt first — bluish-purple leaves, rolled leaves, foot printing.
 Water within a day of observing these symptoms.